evanmac123/UNGC/README.md

 > from your home directory into the `~/.ssh` directory in your VM, and be
 > sure to set the correct permissions on the key files `chmod 0600 id_rsa*`.

-1. Copy `config/database.yml.sample` to `config/database.yml`
+1. Create a `database.yml`: `cp config/database.yml.sample config/database.yml`
 2. Create a `tmp/pids` folder: `mkdir -p tmp/pids`
 3. Log in to the VM, run `vagrant ssh` from within the project directory
 4. Run `bundle` to download and install all Ruby dependencies
 5. Ask [@ghedamat](https://github.com/ghedamat) or [@vkeesari](https://github.com/vkeesari) to add your Public Key to the production and staging servers
 6. Run `rake db:reset_from_snapshot` to create the development and test databases defined in `config/database.yml` and seed them with data
+7. Run `rake ts:rebuild`
-7. Run `foreman start` to run the project
+8. Run `foreman start` to run the project

 You're now ready to work on the UNGC project!
 From this point forward, you will use `vagrant up`, `vagrant halt`, `vagrant ssh` to start, stop, and log-in to